 The proposed measures concern plant protection products as well as biocidal products for which the assessment is now harmonised at the European level.
 In the Netherlands, four plant protection products and one biocidal product are authorised that are based on aluminium and magnesium phosphide (phosphine-releasers).
 The regulations for their safe use vary from one product to another.
 To prevent new incidents with phosphine gas, the Ctgb wants to tighten the regulations as follows:

 - fumigation of cargoes with phosphide agents during transport by road, rail or inland waterway is not permitted.
 Such fumigation must be done at a single fixed location.

 - loose tablets, pills or other application means for phosphide agents that cannot be completely removed after fumigation are not permitted.

 - after each fumigation and before any transfer or handling on the fumigated stocks or goods, all residues of phosphide agents must be removed by a qualified professional.
 This is clearly and indelibly shown on the outside of the fumigated area, including the number of packages of phosphide agents used.

 - phosphide products can be used only in gas-tight closed spaces (containers, silos, etc.).
 This means that no more than 0.03 ppm of the product can be detected during fumigation within a hazard zone of 10 meters outside that gas-tight space.

-After publication of the proposed decision in the Staatscourant (expected in mid-October 2022), authorisation holders and other interested parties will be given the opportunity to comment by means of public viewpoint procedure until no later than the end of November 2022, on the basis of which the Board will make a final decision.
+After publication of the proposed decision in the Staatscourant (expected in early December 2022), authorisation holders and other interested parties will be given the opportunity to comment by means of public viewpoint procedure until no later than mid-January 2023, on the basis of which the Board will make a final decision.